FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 occupants of mobile homes, as they are very susceptible to movement from relatively small floods.

+1. Examine the same area as in the previous step.
+   This hazard map is more conservative than the Houses Hazard map, given the increased impact of small floods on mobile homes

 .. image:: ../img/Coastal/haz010.png

 - HIGH DANGER ZONE (RED): Occupants of almost any size mobile home are in danger from flood water.